GaijinEntertainment/daScript/README.md

 - `--test`: Path to the folder with scripts or single script to test

 #### Internal arguments
-- `--run`: Path to the single script file to run tests in multiprocessor mode
+- `--isolated-mode`: Run tests in isolated processes, useful to catch crashes
-- `--one-process`: Run tests in one process, useful for debugging of the framework
+- `--run`: Path to the single script file to run tests in isolated mode